mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 Refer to the [detailed explanation by type](#marketplace-items-example-and-explanation) for the type-specific fields and examples of working JSON items entities.

-Here below are listed all the properties that must be provided for each type of item:
+Here below are listed all the properties that should be provided for each type of item:

 - **`name`** (required): the item name
 - **`tenantId`** (required): the ID of the Company the item belongs to